What is the duration of the programme?

 Do I have to take an English language proficiency test?

 Fluency in English is a pre-requisite for the Cambridge Executive MBA.
-If English is not your first language, you must have taken the TOEFL in the two years prior to starting the programme in September.
+If English is not your first language, you must have taken the IELTS test in the two years prior to starting the programme in September.
 We may, at our discretion, waive this requirement if you can provide clear evidence that your English is fluent (e.g. you have mainly been educated in English and your principal working language is English).

 How do my extracurricular activities strengthen my application?